The Hemingway Wing Safari

 VIEW MORE DAYS

-Days 4 & 5 Samburu National Reserve
+Days 4 & 5 Larsens Camp in the great Samburu gamelands

 We fly 200-plus miles north to the Samburu, in many ways the embodiment of the Africa we’ve been carrying around in our imagination since we were children (it was the home, for instance, of Elsa the lioness, of Born Free fame).
 Nurtured by the Ewaso Nyiro River, the Samburu is rugged, calmly inviting, and enveloped in the air of remote Old Africa, scented by acacia.

-Days 6 & 7 The Maasai Mara
+Days 6 & 7 The Maasai Mara’s famed Fairmont Safari Club

 South by air to the Maasai Mara, the northern reaches of the Serengeti–Maasai Mara ecosystem, earth’s richest wildlife habitat.
 Our base for explorations in the fabled Mara is the Fairmont Mara Safari Club, recently voted among the Top 20 in Travel+Leisure’s consequential World’s Best Hotels list.